 So you’ve built a well-diversified portfolio using an asset allocation that is tailored to your financial goals and investment objectives.
 But after a while you noticed that the asset classes start to deviate from your target asset mix.

 What do you do?
-That’s where rebalancing comes in.
+Well, that’s where rebalancing comes in.

 This post provides an overview of what rebalancing is, why it is important, the benefits of rebalancing and some tools available to rebalance a portfolio.

 Rebalancing is a portfolio management strategy that involves the selling and buying of different portions of a portfolio so as to bring it back to the desired or original asset mix.

 In other words, the investor sells some of the winners and buys the losers.
 By doing this, rebalancing basically forces you to sell high (the overweight assets) and buy low (underweight assets).

 It may sound counter-intuitive, but it is a disciplined approach to investing.

 Rebalancing ensures you are not taking more risk than you can tolerate in your portfolio.

 Each of the asset classes in your portfolio will perform differently.
 After a while, your asset mix may be too far off from your plan, changing the risk profile of your portfolio in the process.

 By rebalancing, you bring your portfolio back to a level of risk that can let you sleep more soundly at night.